Holden Coupe 60

+The Holden Coupe 60 is a concept sports coupe developed by Holden.
+It was unveiled at the 2008 Melbourne International Motor Show, alongside the HSV W427.

+It featured a pillarless design, and utilised Holden's rear-wheel drive Zeta platform.

+It celebrates six decades since Holden built the Holden 48-215 at the Fishermans Bend plant in Port Melbourne, Victoria.
+It cost AU$2.5 million to manufacture.

 Specifications

-The luxury-sports theme of The Coupe 60 is emphasised by such features as a racing-derived chassis setup, including rear-diffuser, front-splitter and carbon-fibre spoiler, and 21-inch centre-lock alloy wheels with unique design Kumho high performance semi-slick tyres.

-The Coupe 60 is powered by a 6.0-litre LS2 V8, with Active Fuel Management and ethanol (E85) capabilities.
-Coupled to the same six-speed manual transmission as in the standard Holden Commodore SS, the powertrain delivers upwards of 275 kW at 5700 RPM and 540 nm (398 lb⋅ft) of torque at 4400 rpm.
+The Coupe 60 features included: a rear-diffuser, front-splitter and carbon-fibre spoiler, and 21-inch centre-lock alloy wheels with unique design and Kumho high performance semi-slick tyres.
+It was powered by a 6.0-litre LS2 V8, with Active Fuel Management and ethanol (E85) capabilities.
+Coupled to the same six-speed manual transmission, the engine produced 275 kW and 540 Nm of torque.